InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook playbooks/squonk-infra/undeploy.yaml

 ## Prerequisites
-Before running the playbook: -
+Before running the playbooks: -

-1. You're on the bastion node
+1. You're on the bastion node, or you are on a node with...
-1. You have installed Ansible (any version from 2.5)
+    1. Ansible installed (any version from 2.5)
     1. The `oc` command-set is available to you as a user
 1. An OpenShift cluster has been installed
 1. There is an `admin` user known to the cluster
 1. There is a `developer` user known to the cluster